Updated on August 22, 2024

 It is challenging to really listen to opinions with which we disagree.

 At times we all find it difficult to accept other ways of believing or thinking about issues.
-When the topic becomes too hot to handle, that is a great time to take time out to de-stress.
+When the topic becomes too hot to handle, that is a great time to take time to de-stress.
 Later on there may be an opportunity to re-visit the topic.

 That later opportunity will not be to convince the other of the rightness of your way of thinking, but just to understand the events or conditions that brought about that way of thinking.

 If both people commit to understanding and accepting another’s opinion without agreeing to it, that normally works well for both persons.
-I call it Live and let live!
+I call it live and let live!
 Naturally, I am assuming this is not on a moral issue that affects their relationship.

-You have to be able to talk with each other, and do it honestly or the relationship will begin to dwindle fast.
+You have to be able to talk with each other and do it honestly or the relationship will begin to dwindle fast.

 When you communicate with one another it is very important that you respect the other person’s point of view even when you do not agree at all with the other’s opinion.